YangL-0521/MIR-PED-Net/README.md

 Put the label file in Annotation under VOC2007 folder under VOCdevkit folder before training.
 (Tag file format is xml format) Before training, put the image files in JPEGImages under VOC2007 folder under VOCdevkit folder.

-2. Acquisition Method of Infrared Pedestrian Dataset

-FLIR dataset download address is: https://www.flir.com/oem/adas/adas-dataset-form/.

-KAIST dataset download address is: https://github.com/SoonminHwang/rgbt-ped-detection.

-3. Processing of the dataset
+2. Processing of the dataset
  After placing the dataset, we need to use voc_annotation.py to get 2007_train.txt and 2007_val.txt for training.
 Change the arguments in voc_annotation.py.
 The first training can simply modify the classes_path, which is used to point to the txt corresponding to the detected class.
 When training your own dataset, you can create your own cls_classes.txt with the classes you want to distinguish between.